MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ---
 title: Install the Azure CLI for Windows | Microsoft Docs
 description: To install the Azure CLI on Windows, you must use Powershell, or an MSI installer, which gives you access to the CLI through the Windows Command Prompt (CMD).
-author: dbradish-microsoft
+author: jiasli
-ms.author: dbradish
+ms.author: jiasli
-manager: barbkess
+manager: yonzhan
 ms.prod: azure
 ms.date: 08/19/2021
 ms.topic: conceptual